openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 After verifying message_4, the Initiator is assured that the Responder has calculated the key PRK_out (key confirmation) and that no other party can derive the key.
 The Initiator MUST NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder and the application has authenticated the Responder.

-# Security Considerations

-The EDHOC-PSK authentication method introduces changes with respect to the current specification of EDHOC {{RFC9528}}.
-This section analyzes the security implications of these changes.

-## Identity protection

-EDHOC-PSK encrypts ID_CRED_PSK in message 3, XOR encrypted with a keystream derived from the ephemeral shared secret G_XY.
-As a consequence, contrary to the current EDHOC methods that protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See {{Section 9.1 of RFC9528}}), EDHOC-PSK provides identity protection for both the Initiator and the Responder against passive attackers.

-## Mutual Authentication

-Authentication in EDHOC-PSK depends on the security of the session key and the protocol's confidentiality.
-Both security properties hold as long as the PSK remains secret.
-Even though the fourth message (message_4) remains optional, mutual authentication is not guaranteed without it, or without an OSCORE message or any application data that confirms that the Responder owns the PSK.
-When message_4 is included, the protocol achieves explicit key confirmation in addition to mutual authentication.

-## External Authorization Data Protection

-Similarly to {{RFC9528}}, EDHOC-PSK provides external authorization data protection.
-The integrity and confidentiality of EAD fields follow the same security guarantees as in the original EDHOC specification.

-## Post Quantum Considerations

-Recent achievements in developing quantum computers demonstrate that it is probably feasible to build one that is cryptographically significant.
-If such a computer is implemented, many of the cryptographic algorithms and protocols currently in use would be insecure.
-A quantum computer would be able to solve Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH) problems in polynomial time.

-EDHOC with pre-shared keys would not be vulnerable to quantum attacks because those keys are used as inputs to the key derivation function.
-The use of intermediate keys derived through key derivation functions ensure that the message is not immediately compromised if the symmetrically distributed key (PSK) is compromised, or if the algorithm used to distribute keys asymmetrically (DH) is broken.
-If the pre-shared key has sufficient entropy and the Key Derivation Function (KDF), encryption, and authentication transforms are quantum secure, then the resulting system is believed to be quantum secure.
-Therefore, provided that the PSK remains secret, EDHOC-PSK provides confidentiality, mutual authentication and Perfect Forward Secrecy (PFS) even in the presence of quantum attacks.
-What is more, the key exchange is still a key agreement where both parties contribute with randomness.

-## Independence of Session Keys

-NIST mandates that an ephemeral private key shall be used in exactly one key-establishment transaction (see Section 5.6.3.3 of {{SP-800-56A}}).
-This requirement is essential for preserving session key independence and ensuring forward secrecy.
-The EDHOC-PSK protocol complies with this NIST requirement.

-In other protocols, the reuse of ephemeral keys, particularly when combined with implementation flaws such as the absence of public key validation, has resulted in critical security vulnerabilities.
-Such weaknesses have allowed attackers to recover the so called “ephemeral” private key from a compromised session, thereby enabling them to compromise the security of both past and future sessions between legitimate parties.
-Assuming breach and minimizing the impact of compromise are fundamental zero-trust principles.

-## Unified Approach and Recommendations

-For use cases involving the transmission of application data, application data can be sent concurrently with message_3, maintaining the protocol's efficiency.
-In applications such as EAP-EDHOC, where application data is not sent, message_4 is mandatory.
-Thus, the EDHOC-PSK authentication method does not include any extra messages.
-Other implementations may continue using OSCORE in place of EDHOC message_4, with a required change in the protocol's language to:
-      The Initiator SHALL NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message.

-This change ensures that key materials are only stored once their integrity and authenticity are confirmed, thereby enhancing privacy by preventing early storage of potentially compromised keys.

-Lastly, whether the Initiator or Responder authenticates first is not relevant when using symmetric keys.
-This consideration was important for the privacy properties when using asymmetric authentication but is not significant in the context of symmetric key usage.

 # PSK usage for Session Resumption {#psk-resumption}

 This section defines how PSKs are used for session resumption in EDHOC.